-Linear permanent magnet motors are beginning to find widespread industrial applications, particularly for tasks requiring a high precision in positioning such as various semiconductor fabrication and inspection processes [1].
-Other possible applications are high speed and high productivity NC machine tools [2].
-Linear permanent magnet motors appear to have a significant application potential for a wide range of industrial applications [3].
+Linear motors are beginning to find widespread industrial applications, particularly for tasks requiring a high precision in positioning such as various semiconductor fabrication and inspection processes [1].
+If available, high precision steel cutting machines would save grinding and honing processing which are necessary today [2].
+Other possible applications are high speed milling and laser cutting.
 The main benefits of linear motors are the high force density achievable and the high positioning precision and accuracy associated with the mechanical simplicity of such systems.
-The electromagnetic force is applied directly to the payload without any mechanical transmission such This greatly reduces as chains or screw couplings. nonlinearities and disturbances caused by backlash and additional frictional forces [4].
+The electromagnetic force is applied directly to the payload without any mechanical transmission such as chains or screw couplings.
+This greatly reduces nonlinearities and disturbances caused by backlash and additional frictional forces [3].
+The traditional indirect drive design for high speed machine tools, which consists of a rotary motor with a ball-screw transmission to the slide, is limited in speed, acceleration, and accuracy.
+A linear motor has no mechanical limitations of acceleration and velocity.
+The velocity is only limited by power electronics or by the bandwidth of the position measurement system.
 The more predominant nonlinear effects underlying a linear motor system are friction and force ripples arising from imperfections in the underlying components e.g. irregular magnetic field, inaccuracy of commutation.
-In order to avoid force ripple different methods have been developed.
-The arrangement of the permanent magnets can be optimized to reduce cogging forces [5],[6].
-In [7] a force ripple model is developed and identification is carried out with a force sensor and a frictionless air bearing support of the motor carriage.
-In [8] a neuronal-network based feedforward controller is proposed to reduce the effect of force ripple.
-Position-triggered repetitive control is presented in [9].
-Other approaches are based on disturbance observers [10], [11], iterative learning control [12] or adaptive control [13].
-In this paper a model based approach is proposed, because force ripple is a highly reproducible and timeinvariant disturbance.
+To avoid force ripple different methods have been published.
+The arrangement of the permanent magnets can be optimized to reduce cogging forces [4],[5].
+In [6] a force ripple model is developed and identification is carried out with a force sensor and a frictionless air bearing support of the motor carriage.
+In [7] a neuronal-network based feedforward controller is proposed to reduce the effect of force ripple.
+Position-triggered repetitive control is presented in [8].
+Other approaches are based on disturbance observers [9], [10], iterative learning control [11] or adaptive control [12].
+In this paper a model based approach is proposed, because force ripple is a highly reproducible and time-invariant disturbance.
 The force ripple model is based on a Fourier series approximation and is identified by measuring the control signal in a closed position control loop for different load forces.
 The model considers both, current-dependent and current-independent force ripple.
 The paper is organized as follows: In Section 2 the experimental setup is described.
 In Section 3, a physical model of the linear motor is derived and explained.
-The identification of the model parameters is presented.
-In Section 4 the controller design is presented and a comparison of the tracking performance with and without ripple compensation is given.
+The identification of the model parameters are presented.
+In Section 4 the force ripple compensation is presented and a comparison of the tracking performance with and without ripple compensation is given.
 Finally Section 5 concludes the paper.